 Debt to Income Ratio

-Your debt-to-income ratio gives lenders an idea of whether or not you will feasibly be able to pay off your loan in a timely fashion.
+Your debt-to-income ratio gives lenders an idea of whether or not you will feasibly be able to pay off your loan in a timely fashion, if at all.
+If you have way more debt in a year than you can typically cover with your income, then adding another car loan, or any loan, is a bad idea.
+Adding another loan to your debt makes it an even bigger risk, it becomes an even bigger probability that you will not be able to pay the notes every month for all of the obligations you have made.
 Max Auto Sales will help you do a budget worksheet to help both us and you understand how much of your regular income goes to existing debt and if you can afford to carry more debt, such as car loan.

 Size of Down Payment

 Bigger down payments are better all the way around.
 The larger of a down payment you can make, the more favorable the terms you will be offered.
 So if you can afford it, you are better off putting down a larger down payment than a smaller one.
 It shows the lenders you are serious because you are also putting a lot of your own money into the deal.
-This shows commitment, and will help you get a lower interest rate.
+Bigger down payments shows the bank you are willing to invest more of your own money, and it has been shown that people who do that are a good credit risk because it is less likely they will default on the loan and risk losing the asset, in this case the car, that they have so much money invested in.
+Bigger down payments shows commitment, and will help you get a lower interest rate because it is less money the lender is having to put at risk.

 Length of Loan